gitamannbhv/KANAD-ML-Open/README.md

 ## Contact 📞

-#### If you have any doubt or want to contribute feel free to email me or hit me up on [LinkedIn](https://in.linkedin.com/in/aman-anubhav-5055b6220?)
+#### If you have any doubt or want to contribute, feel free to email me or hit me up on [LinkedIn](https://in.linkedin.com/in/aman-anubhav-5055b6220?)